Personal Injury Protection Insurance

 Standard PIP coverage is usually for the insured party only.
 If you are at fault in an accident, and someone is injured, PIP coverage may cover that person’s medical costs very quickly.
 After the costs are paid, the insurance company will be expecting payment from your insurance company since you were the person at fault for the accident.
 This model of coverage takes stress of the injured person and will, hopefully, allow them to recover at a faster pace without adding extra stress.

-Here is a list of states that make having PIP coverage mandatory:
+Here is a list of states that have mandatory requirements for Personal Injury Protection insurance:

 - Florida (Florida Insurance Guide)